charliemaiors/charliemaiors.github.io/_posts/2019-03-13-rclone-onepassword.md

 ```

 The last task will copy the retrieved configuration to the rclone configuration file.
 The ```onepassword_facts``` module will produce a dictionary with using the search term as key and the tuple \<field:value\> as value, so to retrieve the value of the document you have to use ```"{{ item.value.document }}"``` as value for the ```content``` field of the copy module.
 Is obvious that the copy module will produce an output with the value of the dictionary so the ```no_log``` is mandatory.

+## Conclusion

+This playbook can be easly declined to every service which stores configuration in a predefined place, but must be take into account the "overhead" of this procedure.

+### Note

+The playbook is available on Github: https://github.com/charliemaiors/ansible-onepassword.